joeytwiddle/jsh/README.md

 Rarely used on the commandline.

-    . importshfn <shellscript>       Load a shellscript as a function, so it runs faster when you call it many times . require_exes <exe_names...>    exits if the gives exes are not on your PATH
+    . importshfn <shellscript>       Creates a function from the shellscript, so it will run quicker if you call it many times.
+YMMV
+    . require_exes <exe_names...>    exits if the gives exes are not on your PATH

 ## Utilities